Pete Astudillo: 1992: Solo career with Oxygeno and Entre a Mi Mundo

-Astudillo, despite pursuing a solo career, remained dedicated to Selena y Los Dinos, emphasizing his loyalty to the band.
-He continued to contribute songwriting while touring.
+Astudillo remained dedicated to Selena y Los Dinos, emphasizing his loyalty to the band.
+He continued to contribute to songwriting while touring.
 When asked if he would depart Los Dinos to continue his solo career, Astudillo responded that he would not leave the band, saying, "I'm a Dino, part of the family.
 This group is solid and I like it here."
 The band's album, Entre a Mi Mundo aimed to propel them into the Mexican and Latin American markets.
 One of the tracks, "Como la Flor", penned by Astudillo and A. B., emerged from genuine emotions, despite initial disagreements over its theme.
 "Como la Flor" became one of the most popular songs recorded by an artist of Mexican descent in the US.
 Ilan Stavans credits the rise of Latin pop in the US during the 1990s to the widespread appeal of "Como la Flor".
 Widely considered to be Selena's signature song and her "trademark", "Como la Flor" has become a posthumous epithet and swan song, as well as her most popular recording.
 It is one of her "most celebrated" songs and has become part of the Texas musical canon.
 The RIAA certified "Como la Flor" 9× platinum (Latin).

-Other songs Astudillo wrote or co-wrote for Entre a Mi Mundo, like the Juan Gabriel-inspired "¿Qué Creías?", "Vuelve a Mí", and the comical "La Carcacha", drew inspiration from everyday life. "¿Qué Creías?" was certified gold (Latin), while "La Carcacha" was certified 3× platinum (Latin) by the RIAA.
-During the band's travels on the tour bus, Astudillo often hung out with A. B., guitarist Chris Pérez who joined the group following Ven Conmigo, Vela, and Ojeda.
-According to Pérez, Astudillo was supportive of his and Selena's relationship, despite her family and the other member's cautions about how Abraham would take it.
+Other songs Astudillo wrote or co-wrote for Entre a Mi Mundo, include the Juan Gabriel-inspired "¿Qué Creías?", "Vuelve a Mí", and the comical "La Carcacha", drew inspirations from everyday life. "¿Qué Creías?" was certified gold (Latin), while "La Carcacha" was certified 3× platinum (Latin) by the RIAA.
+According to guitarist Chris Pérez, Astudillo was supportive of his and Selena's relationship, despite her family and the other member's cautions about how Abraham would take it.
 Astudillo mentioned that although the band wasn't entirely certain, they had sensed that something was developing between Selena and Pérez.
 Pérez began dating Selena in secret.
 In reaction to her emotions for Pérez and their concealed relationship, Selena composed "Ámame" (1992) and sought lyrical assistance from Astudillo.